TataSher/ControLLyfe-ReactNative/README.md

 - As a sporty user, when done with my workout, I get a complement and an elmo dance when I am done
 - As a user, to keep my profile to myself, I can log out
 - As a user, to get back to my list of workouts, I can log in

+## How to run this app

+- Clone [this](https://github.com/Emmapr123/controLLyfe) repo, and follow the instructions in the readme
+- Clone this repo
+- npm i
+- expo start

 ## Setting up a react-natvie app